Yurik72/ESPHap/README.md

  hapservice_motion= hap_add_motion_service_as_accessory(homekit_accessory_category_security_system,"Motion",motion_callback,NULL);
 ```

-Full list of services and their characteristic can be found in the [characteristic.h](https://github.com/Yurik72/ESPHap/blob/master/characteristics.h) .
+Full list of services and their characteristic can be found in the [characteristic.h](https://github.com/Yurik72/ESPHap/blob/master/characteristics.h).
 Header is well documented and descibes services types and their characteristic)
-The list of Api to add services and accessories can be found there [homeintegration.h](https://github.com/Yurik72/ESPHap/blob/master/homeintegration.h).
+The list of Api to add services and accessories can be found here [homeintegration.h](https://github.com/Yurik72/ESPHap/blob/master/homeintegration.h).
 It's quite transparent based on the function names

 When accessories, services and characteristic is defined we need to finally call
 ```c